cryptopunksnotdead/punks.journal/csv-quotes.md

 [["1", "Hamlet says, \"Seems,\" madam!
 Nay it is; I know not \"seems.\""]]
 ```

 That's great.
 It works.
-The commas and the quotes get escaped.
+The commas and quotes get escaped.
-Now lets try / change to "unix-style" escaping (e.g. `\"` for `""`):
+Now lets try the "unix-style" escaping with backslashes (e.g. `\"` for `""`)
+used by PostgreSQL, MySQL and others (when exporting database tables in CSV, for example):

 ```
 1,"Hamlet says, \"Seems,\" madam!
 Nay it is; I know not \"seems.\""